 DAMS: What do you want to specialize in, why and where?

-DAMS: Which teacher in DAMS influenced you most and what do you like about DAMS and would recommend to your juniors ?
+DAMS: Which teachers in DAMS influenced you most and what do you like about DAMS and would recommend to your juniors?